Province of Brandenburg: Geography

 The province comprised large parts of the North German Plain, stretching from the Elbe river in the west to beyond the Oder in the east, where the Neumark region bordered on the Prussian Grand Duchy of Posen (Province of Posen from 1848).
 Other neighbouring provinces were Pomerania in the northeast, Silesia in the southeast, and Prussian Saxony in the southwest.
 Brandenburg also shared a common border with the grand duchies of Mecklenburg-Schwerin and Mecklenburg-Strelitz in the northwest as well as with Anhalt in the west.

-Beside the Elbe and Oder river areas, the province covered large parts of the Spree and Havel basin.
-The largest cities were Berlin, located in the centre together with the growing suburbs of Spandau, Charlottenburg, Schöneberg and Neukölln.
-Larger towns were the royal residence Potsdam and the regional capital Frankfurt (Oder), furthermore Landsberg (present-day Gorzów Wielkopolski) in the east, the historic capital Brandenburg an der Havel as well as Cottbus, Forst and Guben (Gubin) in Lower Lusatia.
+Beside the Elbe and Oder river areas, the province covered large parts of the Spree and Havel basins.
+The largest cities were Berlin, located in the centre of the province, along with its growing suburbs of Spandau, Charlottenburg, Schöneberg and Neukölln.
+Larger towns were the royal residence Potsdam, the regional capital Frankfurt (Oder), Landsberg (present-day Gorzów Wielkopolski, Poland), the historic capital Brandenburg an der Havel, plus Cottbus, Forst and Guben (today Gubin, Poland) in Lower Lusatia.

 History

+Pre-provincial period

 The first people who are known to have inhabited Brandenburg were the Germanic Suebi.
 During the Migration Period, they were succeeded by the Polabian Slavs, whose fortress at Brandenburg an der Havel was conquered by the German king Henry the Fowler in 928/29.
 Henry subdued the Slavic tribes up to the Oder river and his son Otto I established the marca Geronis on their territory, with the government first conferred to the Saxon count Gero.